yash-1253/js-tutorial-/README.md

 # js-tutorial-
-ChatGPT said: Learning JavaScript to build interactive web apps.
+Learning JavaScript to build interactive web apps.
 Exploring DOM, ES6+, and real projects to grow as a developer.